FILM STUDY WORKSHEET FOR A WORK OF FICTION — GENERAL

 Movie worksheets allow teachers who show films to meet the Common Core State Standards.
 See TWM's article on Common Core State Standards and Feature Films in the ELA Classroom.

-Subscribers can click here for the Film Study Worksheet for General Fiction (this worksheet) in word processing format suitable to be downloaded and printed or modified.
-Click here to join for $11.99 per year for access to all of TWM's curriculum materials.
+Click here for the Film Study Worksheet for General Fiction (this worksheet) in word processing format suitable to be downloaded and printed or modified.

 TWM also features other movie worksheets, including worksheets for: Adaptations of Novels; The Hero's Journey; Historical Fiction; Science Fiction; and Documentaries.